Duty to rescue: United States

-In an 1898 case, Buch v.
+In an 1898 case Buch v.
 Amory Mfg.
 Co., 69 N.H.
 257, 44 A. 809, 1897 N.H.
 LEXIS 49 (N.H.
 1898), the New Hampshire Supreme Court unanimously held that after an eight-year-old boy negligently placed his hand in the defendant's machinery, the boy had no right to be rescued by the defendant.
 Beyond that, the trespassing boy could be held liable for damages to the defendant's machine.

 In the 1907 case People v.
 Beardsley, Beardsley's mistress, Blanche Burns, passed out after overdosing on morphine.
-Rather than seek medical attention, Beardsley instead had a friend hide her in the basement, and Burns died a few hours later.
+Rather than seek medical attention, Beardsley had a friend hide her in the basement; Burns died a few hours later.
 Beardsley was tried and convicted of manslaughter for his negligence.
-However, his conviction was reversed by the Supreme Court of Michigan saying that Beardsley had no legal obligation to her.
+However, his conviction was reversed by the Supreme Court of Michigan, which ruled that Beardsley had no legal obligation to her.

+The 1981 case Warren v.
+District of Columbia held that police do not have a legal mandate to protect specific individuals, staying that "the duty to provide public services is owed to the public at large, and, absent a special relationship between the police and an individual, no specific legal duty exists".

-Some states such as Minnesota, Vermont, and Rhode Island make it a misdemeanor offence if it is known that someone is in serious danger and someone can intervene safely or call 911 and they do not.
+Some states, including Minnesota, Vermont, and Rhode Island, legislate that a person who does not intervene safely or call emergency services if they know that someone is in serious danger commits a misdemeanor offence.

-Germany

-In 2016, an 83-year-old man collapsed in a bank lobby in Essen and later died.
-Several customers stepped over him without providing assistance.
-With the help of security camera footage, these customers were identified and sentenced to fines of several thousand euro each for failing to provide assistance.
-A customer who phoned emergency services was not indicted, as he was considered to have provided sufficient assistance.